satackey/action-google-drive/README.md

-# Upload to Google Drive
+# Interact with Google Drive

-This action uploads the specified directory/files to Google Drive.
+This action uploads/downloads files to/from Google Drive

 ## Example